konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Azure Machine Learning perspective

 If you use Azure Machine Learning, Compute Instance is a good place to start for your machine learning journey.
-It includes essential python libraries and development tools like JupyterLab, R Studio and VSCode remote development feature.
+It includes essential Python/R libraries and development tools like JupyterLab, R Studio and VSCode remote development feature.
 <img src="docs/images/level0-azureml.png" width-500 /><br/>

 #### Challenges

-- Platform
+- Reproducibility
-    - Difficult to reproduce runtime because data scientists create and use their own customized and no shared machine learning service.
+    - It is very difficult to reproduce training model job because data scientists use their own customized machine learning tools and codes and Python/R packages that are used by each data scientists are not shared within the organization.
+- Quality & Security
+    - No test is configured.
+Or test policies are not design across the organization.
+    - There are security concerns in machine learning tools that are not maintained by IT.
+- Scalability
     - Often compute resources don't have enough power to run job at scale.
-    - Assets like train code are not maintained by data scientists.
+    - High-performance compute resources are not shared within organization, that leads to cost to increase.
-- Quality
+- Other
-    - No test is configured.
-Or test is not design across the organization.
+    - Data source is not maintained for machine learning.
+It requires manual steps to get training data.

 #### What's next?

-- Standardize the machine learning platform across the organizations and teams.
+- Standardize the machine learning platform across the organizations and create shared high-performance compute resources.
-- Setup code repository.
+- Setup code repository and share code used by data scientists.
-- Configure and automate code test against train and score script.
+- Configure and automate code test against train and score scripts.
 - Setup data pipeline to be able to get data easily.